romanOVF/Downloader/README.md

 Added button "save" to select where to save the file.
 2018 11 04
 Added branch "work1" to correct class interaction errors
+Code reworked, fixed display of file size at boot.
+Removed references to the GUI as a class.